boinor/boinor/CODE_OF_CONDUCT.md

-# Code of Conduct for the poliastro community
+# Code of Conduct for the boinor community

-The community of participants in poliastro is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
+The community of participants in boinor is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences success and continued growth.
 We expect everyone in our